-Sugar Cookie Bars are soft and chewy dessert bars topped with a festive red homemade American buttercream frosting.
+Sugar Cookie Bars are soft and chewy dessert bars topped with festive red homemade American buttercream frosting and sprinkles.
+The dessert bars give you the same great taste as my Ugly Sweater Sugar Cookies but without any rolling or cutting of the dough!
 If you love classic cut-out sugar cookies and decorating them, be sure to check out my Cut-Out Sugar Cookie Recipe.

 Sugar Cookie Bars for Christmas Stacked

-• Red gel food coloring–Gel food coloring will give you a more vibrant color.
+Food Coloring: Gel food coloring will give you a more vibrant color.
 If you are using liquid food coloring (not gel), you may need to add a little peppermint extract to offset the bitterness.
+Play around with colors to fit your celebrations or festivities!
+If the buttercream will not be used right away it must be stored in the refrigerator.

 Overhead of Sugar Cookie Bars for Christmas